 Mapping Your Small Business Cash Flow

-View Your Cash Flow Alongside Your Sales Pipeline
+Have Your Cash Flow and Your Sales Pipeline Work Together

 - • Calculate income vs expenses• Visualize income goals• Fine-tune project timing• Minimize waste in systems, timing, human resources and assets• Prioritize projects, and even tasks within projects• Develop a historical run of data